Covid-19 vaccine: When will it be ready and how can I get it? | Press and Journal

 Here is everything you need to know about the vaccine roll-out plans, what coronavirus jabs are in development and what the experts have to say.

-The front-runners in the Covid-19 vaccine race are US pharmaceutical firm Pfizer, which is working with German biotech company BioNTech, Oxford University, working with AstraZeneca, and US company Moderna.
+The two front-runners in the Covid-19 vaccine race are US pharmaceutical firm Pfizer, which is working with German biotech company BioNTech, and Oxford University, working with AstraZeneca.

-Interim trial results for Moderna’s jab have suggested it may be 94.5% effective against Covid-19.
+Preliminary findings from Pfizer suggest its jab is more than 90% effective in preventing Covid-19.

-Pfizer/BioNTech has released data suggesting their vaccine is 95% effective in preventing Covid-19.
+Data on the Oxford vaccine, which is in phase three of clinical trials, is expected within weeks.

 – When will the vaccines be ready?